Carlos-CC23/Project-2-Networks-Communications/README.md

 **Warning, you'll need to create a virtual environment to run it and to install matplotlib since that's used to plot the signal for each encoding.

 -Steps:
--You open the Command prompt terminal (CMD) and type in ".venv\Scripts\Activate" .
+You open the Command prompt terminal (CMD) and type in ".venv\Scripts\Activate" .
 Then "pip install matplotlib".
--Next you type in "python strategies.py" into the same terminal and the program begin and follow the instructions.
+Next you type in "python strategies.py" into the same terminal and the program begin and follow the instructions.